KS3 Curriculum Guide

 The CPE aspect works on a spiral curriculum dealing with personal safety issues, drugs education, work and careers, health education (which includes sex education) and financial skills.
 A good example would be financial education; in Year 7, pupils study the purpose of banks and the different types of bank account available, in Year 8 the importance of budgeting and in Year 9 the difference between debit, credit and debt and how to manage money sensibly and effectively.
 This is then built on further in CPRE in Years 10 and 11.

 Home learning is set on a regular basis.
-We endeavour to make home learnings as varied as possible; tasks may include research, making items, revising a topic, talking to parents, reading, as well as written tasks.
+We endeavour to make home learning as varied as possible; tasks may include research, making items, revising a topic, talking to parents, reading, as well as written tasks.
 The aim of home learning tasks is to reinforce and extend the knowledge and skills developed in the classroom.

 Beyond the Classroom